 Top 10 Reasons to Start Composting NOW

 1. It's good for the environment

 About half of what we throw into the garbage bin is food and garden vegetation.
-Composting reduces greenhouse emissions and reduces your carbon footprint because when organic waste ends up in landfill, it decomposes without oxygen
+Composting reduces greenhouse emissions and reduces your carbon footprint because when organic waste ends up in landfill, it decomposes without oxygen and p

 Successful composting involves the right conditions.
 You can control certain factors by changing the type of waste matter you are adding, but factors such as oxygen levels and temperature can be very hard to manage.
 The correct choice of composter can allow you to easily cater for this and achieve composting success.

 If climate and location are potential issues for you, an insulated composter is recommended to regulate temperatures in both hot and cold climates and locations.

 Composters with adjustable air vents can assist with oxygen control and those that are sealed and elevated can prevent rodents while allowing for a wider range of waste materials to be composted.

 Keen to start composting?
 Have you tried before and did not create that beautiful ‘brown gold’ compost soil that you’ve heard about?

 Don’t give up now!
 With a few tips, you can easily turn your kitchen and garden waste into good quality, organic compost to feed your garden.

 For the transformation of waste to compost soil to occur the right conditions need to be in place.
 You will need the right balance of oxygen, temperature, moisture, organic matter, and the right type and number of microorganisms.